foxcpp/sutrc/README.md

 # sutrc protocol
-Lightweight remote control system for SUT university.
+Lightweight remote control system for State University of Telecommunications in Ukraine

 ### Background